-Q: The crumb of my bread is dense with small holes, how do I fix this?
+Q: The crumb of my bread is dense, with small holes, and sometimes there are dense areas in the bottom half of the slices.
+How do I fix this?

-3. Try a longer rest after shaping: In our first book (Artisan Bread in Five Minutes a Day), we opted for a very short rest time, usually 40 minutes for one-pound loaves made mostly with white flour.
+4. Try a longer rest after shaping: In my first book (Artisan Bread in Five Minutes a Day–2007), I opted for a very short rest time, usually 40 minutes for one-pound loaves made mostly with white flour.
 For most readers, that was enough to prevent dense results.
 But others found this to be a little dense, especially if your kitchen is cooler than 68 degrees.
 Try 60, or even 90 minutes for white-flour loaves, and see what you think.
 Whole grain loaves almost always need a 90 minute rest.

-4. Longer-stored doughs may be best for flatbread: If you are using a dough that is close to 2 weeks old or older, you may want to stick to pizza, pita, naan or another option from the flat bread chapters in the books, or from our third book, due in 2011, which will be all about flatbread and pizza.
+5. Longer-stored doughs may be best for flatbread: If you are using a dough that is close to 2 weeks old or older, you may want to stick to pizza, pita, naan or another option from the flat bread chapters in the books, or from my pizza and flatbread book.
 The yeast will not have its full power and if baked as a high loaf it may come out denser than you want.

 The “refrigerator rise” trick is convenient and results in a nice open crumb:

 It’s also super-convenient, allowing you to shape your dough and then have it rise in the refrigerator for 8 to 14 hours before baking.
 This is what you do:

 1. If you want fresh dinnertime bread or rolls, then first thing in the morning cut off a piece of dough and shape it as normal.
 Place the dough on a sheet of parchment, loosely wrap with plastic and put it back in the refrigerator.
 If you want to bake first thing in the morning, shape and refrigerate at bedtime.